melaniebalaz/refactor.zone/data/articles/sql-introduction-part1.md

 }
 ```

-For every student attending one class we will record a row in this table.
+For every student attending one class, we will record a row in this table.
 In the end, you will have as many rows as
 there are lines on this graph:

 ```dotsvg